Carthage/Carthage/README.md

 ##### Compile Errors

-If, having built & imported the dependencies into the project, you get an error which begins: ```Module file was created by an older (newer) version of the compiler``` ... it may be that Carthage downloaded and used an existing compiled binary from the remote repo.
+If, having built & imported the dependencies into the project, you get an error which begins: ```Module file was created by an older (newer) version of the compiler``` ... it may be that Carthage downloaded and used an existing compiled binary from the remote repo which is not compatible with the local machine.

 To force Carthage to compile from source itself for those libraries, append the flag ```--no-use-binaries``` to the ```carthage bootstrap/build/update``` command.
 For example: ```carthage bootstrap --no-use-binaries```